Patient Success Stories

 Forecast: Sunny days, blue skies after new hip

 “Minimally invasive doesn’t just mean a smaller incision,” says Dr. Lika.
 “It also means that you’re not destroying all the muscle and tissue below it, which is where the pain comes in.”
-Sussman was standing and walking the day after surgery and went home from Parma Hospital three days later.
+Sussman was standing and walking the day after surgery and went home from UH Parma Medical Center three days later.
 “There is a day and night difference,” says Dr. Lika, whose patients come to the office two weeks after surgery without a cane or a walker.
-Parma Hospital’s Joint Camp has earned the Gold Seal of Approval for health care quality from the Joint Commission.
-For a referral to one of the orthopedic surgeons on the Parma Hospital Medical Staff, call (440) 743-4900.
+UH Parma Medical Center’s Joint Camp has earned the Gold Seal of Approval for health care quality from the Joint Commission.
+For a referral to one of the orthopedic surgeons on the UH Parma Medical Center Medical Staff, call (440) 743-4900.
 Less than three weeks after surgery to replace his hip, Brad Sussman was cycling on a stationary bike and doing squats and side leg raises.

 Therapy strengthens new hips